That Peter Kay Thing

-That Peter Kay Thing is a British mockumentary series which was first shown on Channel 4 in 2000.
+That Peter Kay Thing is a British mockumentary series that was first shown on Channel 4 in 2000.
 It was written by Peter Kay, Dave Spikey, Neil Fitzmaurice and Gareth Hughes, and was directed by Andrew Gillman.
 The series was narrated by Andrew Sachs, with the exception of the pilot, which was narrated by Kay.
 Set in and around Bolton, each episode functions as a self-contained documentary following a different set of characters, many of them played by Kay.
-The pilot episode, "The Services", was shown in 1998 as an episode of Comedy Lab, a series which showcased pilots of experimental comedy shows.
+The pilot episode, "The Services", was shown in 1998 as an episode of Comedy Lab, a series that showcased pilots of experimental comedy shows.
 Many of the characters went on to appear in the successful spin-off series Phoenix Nights.